Defining Quantum Games: Characterising the Dimensions of Quantum Games

-A quantum game might have no visual or otherwise perceivable references to quantum physics, nor run on a quantum computer, but still have a solid connection to quantum physics for example by simulating a quantum mechanical phenomenon numerically.
-Examples of such games have been developed, for example at the \textit{Quantum Game Jam} -events, where a special tool for calculating a numerical simulation of the dynamics of a quantum mechanical particle through its time-dependent Schrödinger’s equation was incorporated into games.
-Games like \textit{Quantum Sheep}, \textit{Quantum Cabare}, and \textit{Quantum Fruit} use this tool, though the connection is not necessarily explained nor are there any clearly visible references to quantum physics in the game itself.
+A game might lack visual or otherwise perceivable references to quantum physics, nor run on a quantum computer, yet still have a solid connection to quantum physics through other means, such as by simulating a quantum mechanical phenomenon numerically.
+Examples of such games have been developed at the \textit{Quantum Game Jam} events, where a special tool called the \textit{Quantum Black Box}, developed for calculating a numerical simulation of the dynamics of a quantum mechanical particle through its time-dependent Schrödinger’s equation, was incorporated into games \cite{qbb,kultima2021qgj,piispanen2023projects, piispanen2024thesis}.
+From the \textit{Quantum Game Jam} games that incorporated the tool, for games like \textit{Quantum Sheep} (2016), \textit{Quantum Cabaret} (2019), and \textit{Quantum Fruit} (2019) the connection is not necessarily explained, nor are there any clearly visible references to quantum physics in the games themselves.
+Yet, \textit{Quantum Fruit} worked as a proof-of-concept for the use of the tool in later projects \cite{piispanen2024thesis}.

-The motivation for developing such games has usually been to develop prototypes of citizen science games like the kinds of \textit{Quantum Moves 2} and \textit{meQuanics} \cite{quantummoves, mequanics}.
-Therefore, inspired by these we introduce a third layer characterising the \textbf{dimension of scientific purposes}.
-In the context of quantum games, the reference to science is of course in particular the science of studying quantum physics, quantum technologies and quantum computing.
-Other scientific purposes include serious game motivations like education, outreach and for example testing the capabilities or limitations of a quantum computer like for the puzzle game \textit{Quantum Awesomeness} \cite{wootton2018m}.
-An educational game like \textit{Quantum Game} has the scientific purpose of educating the player about quantum optics.
-It also has a strong perceivable dimension of quantum physics, as it bears a resemblance to actual tools used in a laboratory and depicts their actions in a correct scientific manner.
-It fits the dimension of scientific purposes as the motivation is to educate the player towards quantum literacy, and the actions happening in the game are scientifically accurate.
+The motivation for developing these games has been to create prototypes of citizen science games of the sort of \textit{Quantum Moves 2} and \textit{meQuanics} \cite{quantummoves, devitt2016, piispanen2024cisci}.
+Therefore, inspired by these, we introduce a third layer that characterises the \textbf{dimension of scientific purposes} (in the field of quantum physical sciences).
+In the context of quantum physics-related games, the reference to science is, of course, specifically the science of studying quantum physics, quantum technologies, and quantum computing.
+In addition to the citizen science motivation, other scientific purposes include serious game motivations like education, outreach and testing the capabilities or limitations of a quantum computer, like in the puzzle game \textit{Quantum Awesomeness} from 2018 \cite{wootton2018, wootton2022}.
+An educational game like \textit{Quantum Game} by \textit{Quantum Flytrap} has the scientific purpose of educating the player about quantum optics in scientifically accurate ways \cite{migdal2022visualizing}.
+Therefore, \textit{Quantum Game} also fits the dimension of scientific purposes.\\